GENERIC NAME: BUDESONIDE - ORAL (bue-DES-oh-nide)

 BRAND NAME(S): Entocort EC

-USES: This medication is used to treat a flare/attack of a bowel condition called Crohn's disease.
-While budesonide does not cure this condition, it may decrease symptoms such as pain and diarrhea.
+USES: This medication is used to treat certain bowel conditions (such as Crohn's disease, ulcerative colitis).
+While budesonide does not cure these conditions, it may decrease symptoms such as pain and diarrhea.
 Budesonide is an anti-inflammatory drug (corticosteroid hormone).
 It works by decreasing the body's natural defense response (immune response).

 Report Problems to the Food and Drug Administration